 - Identification and avoidance of hazards

 BikeWalkKC's trained instructors, assisted by the school's PE teachers, deliver three hours of class time.
 Each course includes classroom instruction and on-bike riding skills.
 Students practice bicycling in a controlled environment.
 Bicycles and helmets are provided for a limited number of students (we urge the school to encourage students to bring their own bikes and helmets).
 We provide all other equipment and instructors for the program.

-Since 2012, our Youth Education programs have served nearly 10,000 students in more than 50 schools and 11 school districts across the region.
+Since 2012 our Youth Education programs have served more than 32,000 students in more than 130 schools and 15 school districts across the region.
+School districts served include:

 North Kansas City

 - Charter and Independent Schools: Alta Vista, Citizens of the World, Clay-Platte Montessori, Crossroads Academy, Curé of Ars, Ewing Marion Kauffman School, Horizon Academy, St. Agnes Catholic School